 Most bags of Rhodes rolls (found in the freezer section) will come with 36 rolls in a bag.
 This recipe calls for just 24 rolls, though.
 The fuller the pan, the more likely you will get a sticky mess spilling over the sides, so stick with 24 if you’re making Rhodes Rolls Monkey Bread in a Bundt pan.

 Start by cutting the rolls in fourths and then rolling them in a sugar and cinnamon mixture.
-This works best when the rolls are thawed, but still partially frozen.
+This works best when the rolls are mostly thawed, but still partially frozen.
 It makes it easier to cut them up while still holding their shape.

 Then toss the pieces of dough into a well greased pan and pour the butter and brown sugar mixture all over the dough.
 After that, all you have to do is bake and you’ve got a gorgeous pan of monkey bread that tastes so much better than the kind made with biscuit dough.